 But in the winter, there are barely any other tourists!

 If you have crisp, sunny weather, you can enjoy hiking on the epic South West Coast Path and exploring Cornwall’s many botanical gardens and other outdoor attractions.

 Plus, there are loads of museums in Cornwall.

-Visit the Geevor Tin Mine museum to learn about Cornwall’s historic mining heritage, Jamaica Inn for smuggling history, the Royal Cornwall Museum for the most comprehensive look into Cornish history and culture, and lots of English Heritage and National Trust properties.
+Visit the Geevor Tin Mine museum to learn about Cornwall’s historic mining heritage, Jamaica Inn for smuggling history, the Royal Cornwall Museum in Truro for the most comprehensive look into Cornish history and culture, and lots of English Heritage and National Trust properties.

 During Christmastime, Cornwall comes alive.